CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-03-27-PLP-and-Energy-Based-Models.md

 At that point I thought I had a neat, self-contained systems theory, admittedly still very embryonic: one equation, a few primitives, and a growing intuition that something deeper was hiding underneath.

 A few days ago, I stumbled upon a new preprint by {% cite blondel2025autoregressive %} "Autoregressive Language Models are Secretly Energy Based Models".

-As I read through their equations, I had a massive "Aha!" moment.
+The paper demonstrates a formal bijection between ARMs and Energy-Based Models in function space.
+The authors prove that the standard autoregressive objective implicitly corresponds to a soft Bellman equation from maximum entropy reinforcement learning.
+This means that an Autoregressive Model is mathematically an Energy-Based Model that defines a probability distribution over entire sequences.
+Rather than just predicting the next word, the model is implicitly evaluating an energy landscape over the whole sequence, where lower energy corresponds to a higher overall probability (lower surprise).
+Because it satisfies the soft Bellman equation, the model possesses an implicit "soft value function"—giving it inherent lookahead capabilities.
+It's exactly the soft value function that is important.

 The exact mathematical objects I had defined from a top-down, inference-time systems perspective in PLP were perfectly mirrored by their bottom-up, training-time probabilistic graphical models.
+There is a duality between training time and inference time (as expected) and I wanted to exploit that duality at its best.

-Here is the story of how these two theories converge, and what it means for the future of agentic systems.
+Here is the story of how these two theories converge, and what it could mean for the future of agentic systems.

 ## Connecting the dots: proposals, targets, and energies